Creating a Dementia-Friendly Environment

 When we reach 75 our perception of light decreases and we may need around twice as much light than the average person.
 Throughout the day, daylight provides the best quality of light.
 When it turns dark then you should try to use 'domestic' style lights, using lampshades rather than harsh spotlights can make your space look larger and a lot more relaxing for guests.

 The Alzheimer's Society states that carers should seek to improve lighting levels around the home, explaining "it can reduce visual difficulties and help to prevent falls".

 They state that lighting should be even around the home and should minimise shadows, according to their research "some people [dementia sufferers] resist going near dark areas in corridors and rooms".

-There has been huge technical advances in infection control and stain resistant carpeting, making this a useful floor covering to have in most areas of your care home.
-One of the big advantages is that this type of carpeting is enticing and creates a home like environment for guests.
+There have been huge technical advances in infection control and stain resistant carpeting, making this a useful floor covering to have in most areas of your care home.
+One of the big advantages is that this type of carpeting is enticing and creates a home-like environment for guests.
 Other advantages include, good grip for walking and a softer surface is there just so happens to be a fall.
 This type of flooring will also be wheelchair friendly.

 A tough, stable flooring is perfect for those high-traffic areas and Birch carpets have a range of dementia friendly carpets suitable for your care home.
 If you'd like to speak to a member of our technical team today please visit - birchcarpets.co.uk/contact-us